FlutterFlow/flutterflow-documentation/docs/resources/ui-building-blocks/components/user-defined-components/component-lifecycle.md

 Let's delve into the key moments in the lifecycle of a **Component**:

 - **Creation**: Component instances are created dynamically when they are utilized within a page or another component.
-This means that components instances are created as needed, which helps in managing resources efficiently and avoiding unnecessary overhead.
+This means that component instances are created as needed, which helps in managing resources efficiently and avoiding unnecessary overhead.

 - **Initialization:** Actions defined in the `On Initialization` **Action Trigger** are executed during this phase.
-For instance, you can initialize local state variables with initial valuues, or start component animations in this phase.
+For instance, you can initialize local state variables with initial values, or start component animations in this phase.
   At this stage, component state variables with their default values (if any) are also created.
   These variables hold data specific to the component, such as form inputs or toggle states, and are